 Happy New Year everyone!

 I hope that this year proves to be prosperous and glorious for you.
 As we settle into this new year, I couldn’t help but think about the things that I have, the things that I’m thankful for, and the experiences that I intend to have in my lifetime.
-And I thought, why not share some of the things that I have, the things that I’m grateful for, and the things that I will have (in a roundabout way) with you?
+And I thought, why not share some of those things with you?
 You guys are interested, right?
 So, sit down, grab a glass of wine or a cup of apple cider (both are equally yummy), get some popcorn (and a ketchup shaker from Kernels if you dare), and read on…

 2. A high-end lipstick (or two, or three)…